sass/sass/README.md

 expanded accordingly.*

-`@use` directives must be at the top level of the document, and must come before any directives other than `@charset`.
+`@use` directives must be at the top level of the document, and must come before any directives other than `@charset` or `@forward`.
 Because each `@use` directive affects the namespace of the entire [source file](#source-file) that contains it, whereas most other Sass constructs are purely imperative, keeping it at the top of the file helps reduce confusion.

 The mixin clause is not allowed for unprefixed modules because the mixin name is derived from the module's prefix.